openbase/bco.website/www/user/bcozy.md

 The biggest part of the GUI is the room plan.
 Once it is loaded, the current plan is shown as a 2D map of the environment.
 Different aspects of the plan are visualized in different shapes and grey shades.
 Solid walls consist of a bright white border and are painted in a bright grey.
 Windows that are placed within walls are slightly cross-striped with different grey tones.
 Doors that can be opened have the same background color as a room and have hatched outlines.
 Areas within a room are highlighted with a slightly brighter grey.

 ### Location Plan Layers
-Bcozy provides four different view modes for different purposes.
+BCozy provides four different view modes for different purposes.
 To switch between these views there is a select button in the bottom right corner of the location view which pops up the different options when it is clicked.

 ![Change view options](/images/bcozy/bcozy_view_change.png)

 The person symbol is connected to the default view.
 It is described below (see Room plan interaction).
 The thermometer opens the _maintenance layer_.
 It gives an overview over all maintenance-related units, namely batteries, tamper detectors, temperature sensors and smoke detectors.
 The units are displayed if they have a defined position.
 The display is not dependent on the selected room, all units are visible, whether their room is selected or not.

 The _editing layer_ can be opened with a click on the eye symbol.
 It displays all units from all rooms of all types, given they have a position and a defined symbol.
 Some units might not be visible if their type is not implemented yet.
-In future versions of Bcozy this layer is supposed to allow a re-positioning of the units.
+In future versions of BCozy this layer is supposed to allow a re-positioning of the units.

 The _power consumption layer_ can be opened with a click on the battery symbol.
-It displays the power comsumption in a configurable way.
+It displays the power consumption in a configurable way.

 ![Editing layer](/images/bcozy/bcozy_gui_editinglayer.png)